MaxK789/Publishing/README.md

 "incorrect username or password" error.

 For details on running UI tests see [docs/ui-testing.md](docs/ui-testing.md).
 The Windows job in CI executes these tests with WinAppDriver.
+When testing locally install WinAppDriver via winget or the MSI package as it is not included with the NuGet package.